 “Steam” has the meaning given in the Steam Agreement

-“Steam Agreement” means the certain Steam Purchase Agreement Regarding the _____________ Facility between Owner and Alamac Knit Fabrics, Inc dated as of the Effective Date.
+“Steam Agreement” means the certain Steam Purchase Agreement Regarding the Lumberton Facility between Owner and Alamac Knit Fabrics, Inc dated as of the Effective Date.

 “Steam Purchaser” means Alamac Knit Fabrics, Inc and any other Person purchasing or taking Steam from the Facility.